autowarefoundation/autoware-documentation/docs/installation/index.md

 ## Installation of related tools

 Some other tools are required depending on the evaluation you want to do.
-For example, if you run E2E simulation, you need to install a simulator for that.
+For example, to run an end-to-end simulation you need to install an appropriate simulator.

 See [here](related-tools) for how to install the tools.